seltmann/interaction-data-workshop/README.md

 1 - Navigate to the https://www.globalbioticinteractions.org/data page.
 What ways exist to get the data and what are the differences?
 ![GloBI Data Page](/photos/data.png)

-2 - How many records are in the GloBI dataset (interactions.tsv-snapshot)
+2 - How many records are in the GloBI dataset (interactions.csv-snapshot version).
+Its a lot!
 > wc -l interactions.csv

 3 - Extract and make a file of only the Ixodes records using Globi_Ixodes_Data.sh script.
 Explain that .sh will help reducde size of dataset than can use R. This will take ~ 4 minutes and 12 seconds!